Hereditary Cancer Awareness Week and the future of ovarian cancer prevention

 Our genes play a big role in our risk of cancer

 It's estimated up to 10% of all cancers diagnosed are linked to a genetic fault that can be passed from one generation to the next.
-Ovarian, breast, prostate, pancreatic and bowel are some of the cancer types you’re more likely to get if you carry a BRCA mutation or Lynch syndrome.
+Ovarian, breast, prostate, pancreatic, bowel and womb are some of the cancer types you’re more likely to get if you carry a BRCA gene fault or have Lynch syndrome.

 But despite the risks, according to our latest research 75% of the general public have never heard of BRCA and 84% of people have never heard of Lynch syndrome.
 What's more we know many are unaware that a family history of cancer could put them at risk of these genetic faults.
 We’re here to change that.